Discovering and exploiting active sensing motifs for estimation: Results

-Guided by our observability analysis, which revealed that the variance of our altitude estimator should be strongly correlated with lateral acceleration (\autoref{fig:figure_supp_altitude_ANN_c}--\autoref{fig:figure_supp_altitude_ANN_d}), we constructed a function for the altitude estimate's noise variance $\check{\mathcal{R}}_{z, z}$ based on the empirical relationship between the mean lateral acceleration magnitude in the ANN time window (\autoref{fig:figure_supp_altitude_ANN_c}--\autoref{fig:figure_supp_altitude_ANN_d}).
-To match the rapid decline of altitude estimation errors with increasing lateral accelerations we chose a function with a negative exponential form,
+Guided by insight from our observability analysis (\autoref{fig:figure_supp_altitude_ANN_c}--\autoref{fig:figure_supp_altitude_ANN_d}), we developed an empirical relationship between the altitude estimate's noise variance $\check{\mathcal{R}}_{z, z}$ and the mean forward acceleration magnitude from the ANN time window (\autoref{fig:figure_supp_altitude_ANN_c}--\autoref{fig:figure_supp_altitude_ANN_d}).
+To match the rapid decline of altitude estimation errors with increasing horizontal accelerations we chose a function with a negative exponential form,

 where $\rho_{\min}$ and $\rho_{\max}$ are tunable positive parameters that set the absolute minimum and maximum of $\check{\mathcal{R}}_{z, z}$.
 The exponent $\sigma$ is a normalized function of the lateral acceleration in the ANN time window given by